CreamyGlue/google-Homepage/README.md

 # Google-Homepage

-First project of the Odin Project is to recreate the google homepage using html and css.
+First project of the Odin Project is to recreate the Google homepage using html and css.